-On 27 January 2021 and 8 April 2021, the Bank received capital injections of EUR 9,700,000 and EUR 80,000,000 respectively.
+On 28 April 2022 and 17 June 2022, the Bank received capital injections of EUR 15,000,000 and EUR 35,000,000.

 3.3 Capital adequacy

 ICAAP Process

 The bank has in place an Internal Capital Adequacy Assessment Process (ICAAP) to ensure that it keeps adequate available capital to cover all material risks over a foreseeable future from the perspective of regulators, investors and thus to optimise shareholder value in the light of the external requirements.
 The ICAAP report is prepared by the Risk Function on behalf of the Authorised Management and approved by the Board at least once a year in accordance with regulatory requirements.
 The ICAAP exercise includes a review of the management, mitigation and measurement of material risks (for both current and stressed economic conditions) in order to assess the adequacy of capital and to determine sufficient required capital levels to meet identified risks and to support the capital and liquidity policy of BC.